mastersofjava/mastersofjava/src/test/java/performance/readme.md

 ## Preparation
 1. Start keycloak and the game server (see readme.md on root level).
 2. Set the values of the 'Conf' class to the correct values. (follow instructions below for client secret)
+3. Create the 2022-assignments.zip from https://bitbucket.org/first8/2022-assignments
-3. Upload the 2022-assignments.zip in the /control
+4. Upload the 2022-assignments.zip in the /control
-4. Start the requirement hell assignment in the /control
+5. Start the requirement hell assignment in the /control

 ### Get Keycloak client secret
 1. Go to keycloack and open realm 'moj'